Philosophy (a Foundation)

 Given the large number of humans in the world and their great diversity, I doubt that any single philosophy could ever be fully accepted by everyone.
 On the other hand, since these philosophical principles do embrace this diversity, only individuals who feel a need to meddle in or to dictate other individuals’ lives should find fault with them.
 The key is for each one of us to not only protect our own lifestyles, but for us to protect and to defend the right of everyone and every other living thing to live their chosen lifestyles.

-If a solid majority of individuals followed these philosophical principles of respect and balance, then we would have the freedom to live our lives in a way that we believed was best for us.
+If a solid majority of individuals followed these philosophical principles of respect and balance, then we would have the freedom to try to live our lives in a way that we believed was best for us.
 That is, if we do not cause undo harm to others, we could be assured that even our most unusual lifestyle choices, even ones that others may not necessarily approve of or understand, would receive protection.
 On the other hand, if we do not follow these principles, then we risk having lifestyle choices imposed upon us by others.
 In fact, throughout the world today, to varying degrees, individuals are being forced to live their lives in ways that are not of their own choosing.

 What about those individuals who do try to prevent us from living our lives as we choose or who do try to impose a lifestyle on us?
 The simple answer is that we need to respect their right to believe that individuals can interfere with other individuals’ lives.
 Of course, in respecting their belief, we would in no way be giving them the right to force their will on us.
 However, by respecting their beliefs, we would earn from them the same right to control their lives, and only their lives, just as they would have done with us, and in doing so, do what is needed to prevent them from harming us.